andrematte/matte-matplotlib/README.md

 ## How to use it:

-To can set Matte as the current theme:
+To set Matte as the current theme:

 ```python
 import matplotlib.pyplot as plt